Vote Your Rights, Nebraska

 • If you make a mistake on your ballot, ask for a new one.

 • Under federal law, all polling places for federal elections must be fully accessible to voters with disabilities.
 Election officials, including poll workers, must make reasonable accommodations as needed to help you vote.
 Additionally, you have the right to receive in-person help from the person of your choice so long as that helper is not your employer, an agent of your employer, or an agent or officer of your union.
 Learn more about voting rights for voters with disabilities.
+We also have a separate explanation of voting rights for Nebraskans under guardianship orders.

 • Do you have difficulty speaking English?
 Three Nebraska counties – Colfax, Dakota and Dawson – must legally provide Spanish election materials.
 Other counties may choose to provide translated materials, but don’t have to.
 Under federal law, voters who have difficulty reading or writing in English may receive in-person assistance at the polls so long as that helper is not your employer, an agent of your employer, or an agent or officer of your union.